 There are organisations that support people and families experiencing issues around food including:

-Read our Information NOW article on hearing impairments.
+Browse our Information NOW category on health

 - Victim Support help victims of crime including unlawful break-ins to property.